trevorsaudi/trevorsaudi.github.io/content/posts/2023-07-21_red_team03/index.md

 <img src="/posts/2023-07-21_red_team03/images/gif3.gif" alt= "" width="750">

-- We can verify the messagebox was spawned in context of notepad using process hacker.
+- We can verify the messagebox was spawned in context of notepad using Process Hacker.
+- Process Hacker is a tool that can help you monitor resources, debug software and detect malware.
+- It has a functionality called "Find Window and Threads", demonstrated below, which you can click and drag to a window to show the kind of resources (processes, threads, handles etc) it is associated with.

 <img src="/posts/2023-07-21_red_team03/images/video3.gif" alt= "" width="750">

-- We can also see the memory region we had allocated for our target process, marked as RX (Read Executable)
+- We can also see the memory region we had allocated for our target process, marked as RX (Read Executable) as shown below.

 ![image](/posts/2023-07-21_red_team03/images/image8.png)

+- This brings us to the end of our blog, hope you learnt a ton!